rreusser/trains-and-trails/src/pages/de-laveaga-dimond-park-linkup/index.md

 **Transit fare**: $2.70<br>
 [View on GaiaGPS →](https://www.gaiagps.com/public/rDq3kMu8McTz1XjO3pArR4zU)

 "You should run early today," suggested my wife this morning.
+I looked out the window and could tell how hard it was raining.
 "I'll… run later…" An all too common refrain these days.
 "But you like the rain."
 I knew she was right, and however tepid my initial enthusiasm, today's run was not one to regret.

 My Midwestern friends are skeptical when I tell them it generally only rains in the Bay Area only [once or twice](https://weatherspark.com/h/s/541/2022/3/Historical-Weather-Winter-2022-in-Oakland-California-United-States#Figures-Rainfall) from late spring through autumn.
 At the time of writing, [precipitation in Oakland](https://www.cnrfc.noaa.gov/awipsProducts/RNORR4RSA.php) this season has been relatively average, currently about 118% of the season-to-date total.